How we got here

 Recently however we have been starting to get going again.
 We put a towel warp on to fill some orders from holiday shows and start weaving a new line.
 After we filled the existing orders we re-threaded the loom for the new run of towels.
 When sampling for new towels it became clear that the warp had to be set significantly tighter due to a structure change.

 The solution was to use the second warp beam to add the extra warp.
 But what would we do without a second back beam?
 For the time being we ran the second warp up and over the existing back beam (image below).
-It wasn’t elegant but it worked for sampling and we knew that it wouldn’t work for production.
+It wasn't elegant, ultimately it worked for sampling, but we knew that it wouldn't work for production.
 It was time to get a second back beam.

 Making a back beam to fit